MHS Centennial Business: Hudson’s Bay Company

 The Hudson’s Bay Company is the oldest company in North America, and the second-oldest in the world.

-An MHS Centennial Business Award was presented to the Hudson’s Bay Company by Judith Hudson Beattie in January 1999.
+In January 1999, an MHS Centennial Business Award was presented to the Hudson’s Bay Company by Judith Hudson Beattie.

 Page revised: 23 December 2019